RobertMili/Backend_Staffoji_Game_Main/README.md

 </p>
 <h3>Welcome to the backend for Staffoji Game!
-This repository contains the server-side code for managing user data, notifications, leaderboard, security, and more, all implemented in Java.</h2>
+This repository contains the server-side code for managing user data, notifications, leaderboard, security, and more, all implemented in Java.
+Additionally, Python scripts are integrated for database backup operations, adding an extra layer of resilience to the system.</h2>

 ## Features: